Brachial Plexus Injury Attorneys in Louisville

-Our team of Louisville birth injury lawyers at Dolt, Thompson, Shepherd & Conway, PSC know what to do if your child suffered a serious birth injury.
-We know how challenging it is to deal with a birth injury, and we have more than 50 years of experience handling cases just like yours.
+Our team of Louisville brachial plexus lawyers at Dolt, Thompson, Shepherd & Conway, PSC know how challenging it is to deal with a birth injury, and we have more than 50 years of experience handling cases just like yours.
 We also have an in-house medical staff to help gather information to support your case, and we have a proven track record of success.
 However complex your case may seem, our team is prepared to provide the legal representation your child needs and deserves.

 Identifying a Brachial Plexus Injury